Paul Bennetts, CRNA, Ph.D.

 Department of Nurse Anesthesia Education

-Paul Bennetts, CRNA, PhD, is a clinical assistant professor and director of research for the Department of Nurse Anesthesia Education.
-He has over twenty years' experience in nurse anesthesia, having worked nine years for the Department of Veterans Affairs Medical Center in Kansas City, Mo., and nine years in private practice.
-Dr. Bennetts served as a nurse anesthetist on active duty in the U.S. Army Reserves in Saudi Arabia during Operation Desert Storm.
+Bennetts served as a nurse anesthetist on active duty in the U.S. Army Reserves in Saudi Arabia during Operation Desert Storm.
 In addition, he worked extensively in solo and all-CRNA group practices in rural hospitals and has also provided locum tenens services to a number of hospitals and surgery centers in Kansas, Missouri, Nebraska and Arkansas.
-Dr. Bennetts entered academic nurse anesthesia at KU Medical Center in 2007.
+Bennetts entered academic nurse anesthesia at KU Medical Center in 2007.

 Clinical and Academic Focus

-Dr. Bennetts is an instructor of didactic courses in advanced physiology, theory and research, regional anesthesia and pain management, evidence-based practice and senior-level nurse anesthesia theory.
-His primary clinical responsibility is in teaching cardiothoracic anesthesia in the Center for Advanced Heart Care at The University of Kansas Hospital.
+Bennetts is an instructor of didactic courses in advanced physiology, theory and research, regional anesthesia and pain management, evidence-based practice, and senior-level nurse anesthesia theory.
+His primary clinical responsibility is in teaching cardiothoracic anesthesia in the Center for Advanced Heart Care for The University of Kansas Health System.

 Bennetts’ research interests are in the area of understanding the role of reactive oxygen species in hemorrhagic shock and other models of ischemia-reperfusion injury.
 His long-term goal is the development of a departmental focus to prepare students as specialists in the evidence-based practice of nurse anesthesia.